PavitraPatilGFX/claim-15-anniversary-cape/README.md

 ## ❓ FAQ

+### is this method genuine?
+Yes, The Method is genuine because this code is acts as the button of redemption page that got removed, this code send a API request to Minecraft Servers.

 ### How long does it take to receive the cape?
 You will receive the cape within **10 to 45 minutes**.